 Find your route in 10 minutes — free.

-Start free diagnostic →Why appointments are so hard to find
+Why appointments are so hard to find

 Demand vastly exceeds supply in the busiest provinces — Alicante, Málaga, Madrid and Barcelona especially.
 Slots are released in unpredictable batches and are often taken within seconds, sometimes by automated bots.
 The result is a frustrating cycle of "no hay citas disponibles".